dlawjddn803/dlawjddn803.github.io/index.md

 <br/>

-# Academic Works
+# Academic Works & News
-09/2023     Invited to serve as a Reviewer for Expert Systems With Applications <br/> 06/2023     Invited to serve as a Reviewer for EMNLP 2023 <br/> 01/2023     Invited to serve as a Reviewer for ACL 2023 <br/> 10/2022     Hosting "[The 1st Workshop on Customized Chat Grounding Persona and Knowledge](https://sites.google.com/view/persona-knowledge-workshop/home?authuser=0)" at COLING 2022 <br/>
+10/2023     3 of our papers got accepted at EMNLP 2023! <br/> 09/2023     Invited to serve as a Reviewer for Expert Systems With Applications <br/> 06/2023     Invited to serve as a Reviewer for EMNLP 2023 <br/> 01/2023     Invited to serve as a Reviewer for ACL 2023 <br/> 10/2022     Hosted "[The 1st Workshop on Customized Chat Grounding Persona and Knowledge](https://sites.google.com/view/persona-knowledge-workshop/home?authuser=0)" at COLING 2022 <br/>
 07/2022     Invited to serve as a Reviewer for EMNLP 2022 <br/>

 <br/>